-Never claim to be self-sufficient if you are not, since this could cause you and us serious problems because we will not be able to meet your basic needs.
+Never claim to be self-sufficient if you are not, this could cause you and us serious problems because we may not be able to meet your basic needs.
 If you would like to travel alone but are unsure whether you count as self-sufficient, please consult the following guidelines:

 - you must not be reliant on supplementary oxygen;